TestGorilla LogoTestGorilla Logo

 Equal employment procedures

-The U.S. Equal Employment Opportunity Commission (EEOC) has put together several equal-employment procedures, best practices, and guidelines to ensure that any screening tests used do not discriminate based on race, color, sex, national origin, religion, disability, or age.
+The U.S. Equal Employment Opportunity Commission (EEOC) has put together several equal-employment procedures, best practices, and guidelines to ensure that any pre-employment tests used do not discriminate based on race, color, sex, national origin, religion, disability, or age.

 FAQ: Cognitive ability tests for employment